Code generation for MIC32 (Hello, Engee!)

 - a dash is equal in duration to three dots,

-- the space between elements in one letter is equal in duration to a dot,
+- the gap between the elements in one letter is equal in length to the point,

-- the space between letters (signs) in one word is equal in duration to three dots,
+- the space between letters (signs) in one word is equal to three dots in length.,

-- the space between words is equal to 7 points,
+- the gap between words is 7 dots,

-- at an average transmission speed of ~60-140 letters (characters) per minute, the duration of a point is approximately 100 ms.
+- With an average transmission rate of ~60-140 letters (characters) per minute, the dot duration is approximately 100 ms.

-Formation of spaces between letters is carried out at the end of the letter.
+The spaces between letters are formed at the end of the letter.
 It also follows that a space of 4 dots is used to separate words.
-The characters used in the message are encoded by the following sequences of elements:
+The signs used in the message are encoded by the following sequences of elements:

-we will convert dots and dashes into units with the duration of 1 and 3 respectively.
-Gaps will be converted to zeros: between elements - 1 zero, between letters - 3 zeros, between words - 3 zeros at the end of the letter and 4 zeros of space.
+To write an encoded message to a block Repeating Sequence Stair The dots and dashes will be converted to units with a duration of 1 and 3, respectively.
+The gaps will be converted to zeros: between the elements - 1 zero, between the letters - 3 zeros, between the words - 3 zeros at the end of the letter and 4 zeros spaces.

-Knowing all the codes for the characters in the message we can encode the whole message:
+Knowing all the codes for the characters in the message, you can encode the entire message.:

 Символы = collect("ЗДР, ENGEE! ")